caioc2/RSolver/README.md

 ![2x2 cube result](/docs/images/2x2.png)

 The artificial neural network used was pretty simple, 2 hidden layers with 512 units each.
 More details about training procedures can be found in the following text.
-You can test the DRL solver online [here](). *(Will be available soon)*
+You can test the DRL solver online [here](/docs/game/index.html).

 ## Usage